Try2Code/jobQueue/README.md

 them on a user-defined number of Threads.

 JobQueue offers no support for returning the results of the blocks, i.e. the user has to collect them.
-ParallelQueue is based on 'parallel' (https://github.com/grosser/parallel, https://rubygems.org/gems/parallel) which handles the return values internally and users can get the results out-of-the-box.
+ParallelQueue is based on [parallel] (https://github.com/grosser/parallel, https://rubygems.org/gems/parallel) which handles the return values internally and users can get the results out-of-the-box.